 Averted in Transformers: The Movie.
 Unicron invokes the trope name, then gives Galvatron the 411 and sends him off to the Planet of Junk to try again.

 Dr. Zin from Jonny Quest does this a lot to his minions.
-This is taken to the extremes in Jonny Quest Versus The Cyber Insects, in which he has three head scientists.
+This is taken to the extremes in Jonny Quest vs. the Cyber Insects, in which he has three head scientists.
 Each time one of them fails, he kills that scientist then promotes another of them.
 The first one he fed to the insects, the second he throws into a pit of acid, and the third he froze in liquid nitrogen and breaks him into pieces.

 In Star Wars: The Clone Wars this is what Count Dooku tells Ventress when he "fires" her from the services of the Separatists.